How to work with Johns Hopkins University COVID-19 Data in MongoDB Atlas

-Atlas BI Connector, which exposes an SQL interface to MongoDB's document structure.
+You can get lots of value from the dataset without any programming at all.
+We've enabled the (not anymore, see News section), which exposes an SQL interface to MongoDB's document structure.
 This means you can use data analysis and dashboarding tools like , , and even to analyze, visualise and extract understanding from the data.

 Here's an example of a visualisation produced in a few clicks with Tableau:

-Username: readonly or readonly?source=admin,
+- Username: readonly or readonly?source=admin,

 Accessing our copy of this data in a read-only database is useful, but it won't be enough if you want to integrate it with other data within a single MongoDB cluster.
 You can obtain a copy of the database, either to use offline using a different tool outside of MongoDB, or to load into your own MongoDB instance.

-JSONL or CSV export of data stored in a MongoDB instance.
-First, follow these
+mongoexportis a command-line tool that produces a or CSV export of data stored in a MongoDB instance.
+First, follow these .

 Now you can run the following in your console to download the metadata and global_and_us collections as jsonl files in your current directory: